sparques/fansiterm/README.md

 # Overview

-The (*fansiterm).Device object implements image.Image, draw.Image, and io.Writer.
+The (*fansiterm.Device) object implements io.Writer. (*fansiterm.Device).Render implements image.Draw.
 To push data (text) to the terminal, you simply call Write() against the Device object.

 The text isn't buffered anywhere, if you need the text or want to implement more advanced features like scrolling, that's up to whatever is writing to (*fansiterm).Device.
-Since this is meant to.
+Incomplete escape sequences will be bufferred and it's possible to "hang" the terminal by sending an incomplete sequence and then overloading the system memory.
+This is inline with how actual physical dumb terminals of yore worked.

-If you want to push your own graphics or other operations, you can draw directly to the Device object as well, as it implements draw.Image.
+If you want to push your own graphics or other operations, you can draw directly to the (*fansiterm.Device).Render object as well, as it implements draw.Image.

 If Device is initialized with a nil image buffer, it allocates its own buffer.
-Otherwise, you can pass a draw.Image object (like what the driver for an OLED or TFT screen provides you) to it and any Write()s to the (*fansiterm).Device will be immediately rendered to the backing screen.
+Otherwise, you can pass a draw.Image object (like what the driver for an OLED or TFT screen provides you) to it and any Write()s to the (*fansiterm.Device) will be immediately rendered to the backing screen.
 Whether the screen buffers image data and needs to be manually blitted is screen driver dependant.

-So
+For use with microcontrollers, you'll want to pass it the pseudo-buffer provided by the screen driver, as chances are your MCU does not have enough ram for a single frame buffer--in addition to the memory used for all the tiles and the rest of the program.

 # Features

  - Cursor styles: Block, Beam, Underscore
  - Bell is supported: a callback is provided for when the terminal receives a \a (bell character).
 So you could trigger a beep via a speaker and PWM or blink an LED or blink the backlight, etc.
  - Standard cursor manipulation supported.
- - Regular and Bold Font
+ - Regular, Bold, and "italic" Font (italics are reasonably faked by rotating individual tiles)
  - Underline, Double Underline, Strikethrough
+ - Several "TileSets" come built-in: inconsolata, Fira Code Nerd Mono, x3270, julia mono, and fansi
+ - Tool to generate additional tilesets from TTF fonts is included: look in tiles/ and tiles/gentileset/
  - Custom Tile loading for alternate character set (shift-out character set, commonly used for line-drawing/pseudo graphics)
- - Font is rendered using an 8-bit Alpha mask, allowing for clean blending and anti-aliased rendering of glyphs.
+ - Tiles are rendered using an 8-bit Alpha mask, allowing for clean blending and anti-aliased rendering of glyphs.
  - 4-bit (with extended codes for bright / high intensity) color; 256-Color; True Color (24 bit).